Businesses and Brexit

 - Contact details

-The Brexit Business Resource Hub (external link) provides fairly comprehensive information from the London Mayor’s Office.
+The EU Transition Business Resource Hub (external link) provides information from the London Mayor’s London Business Hub.

 The Local Government Association’s Brexit advice hub (external link) is meant for regulating authorities but also provides advice for businesses.

 For an overview of the indicative timeline on exiting the EU you can visit the Institute for Government (external link).

 Importers or exporters can apply for £1,000 per organisation to support the cost of basic customs training.

 You can apply to get funding for recruitment, employee training, IT and training projects - find out more at GOV.UK (external link).